evkx/evkx.github.io/content/models/bmw/i4/i4_M50/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 470 liters.
 With the rear seat down, it is 1290 liters.
 On the roof, you can load up to 75 kg (165.3 lbs).
+Roof rails are optional on this model.
+Roof rails make it easy to mount a roof box or rack to the car.
 The maxium weight of the car is 2735 kg (6030 lbs), and with the base weight of 2215 kg (4883 lbs), you can max load 520 kg (1146 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750 kg (3527/1653 lbs).<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">